Mark Hellinger Theatre: History

 Movie palaces became common in the 1920s between the end of World War I and the beginning of the Great Depression.
 In the New York City area, only a small number of operators were involved in the construction of movie palaces.
-Relatively few architects were responsible for these theaters' designs, including legitimate theater architects Thomas Lamb, C. Howard Crane, and John Eberson.
+These theaters' designers included the legitimate-theater architects Thomas Lamb, C. Howard Crane, and John Eberson.

 Hollywood Theatre

 Development and opening

 In April 1929, Warner Bros. leased the lots at 217 to 233 West 51st Street and 234 West 52nd Street at an annual rate of $40,000.
 The lease was to run for 17 years, with options for two 21-year extensions.
 Warner Bros. immediately started planning a movie palace on the site.
 The company planned to build an entrance from Broadway, on the eastern end of the block.
 The theater was to have 1,600 seats on an orchestra and a balcony level, and it would be the first Broadway theater built specifically for films.
 Warner Bros. had chosen this site specifically because it was close to the established Theater District around Times Square.
-That area, by the 1920s, was starting to see the development of movie theaters alongside legitimate venues.
+That area, by the 1920s, was starting to see the development of movie theaters alongside legitimate venues for live theater.

 The Warner Bros.
 Hollywood Theatre opened on April 22, 1930, with the Warner Technicolor musical film Hold Everything, starring Winnie Lightner and Joe E. Brown.
 The storefronts on Broadway were leased out for uses such as a Lindy's restaurant.
 For its first two years, the Hollywood only screened films.
 These included Moby Dick and The Beggar of Bagdad in 1930, as well as Bought and The Mad Genius in 1931.
 Lou Holtz announced his intention in early 1932 to lease the theater for vaudeville.
-Holtz's vaudeville revues opened that February, but they stopped two months later because Holtz said his simultaneous acting and producing of these revues were "strenuous".
-Vaudeville returned in November 1932 when Arthur George Klein took over the theater for twice-a-day revue.
+Holtz's vaudeville revues opened that February, but they stopped two months later because Holtz said his simultaneous acting and producing of these revues was "strenuous".
+Vaudeville returned in November 1932 when Arthur George Klein took over the theater for twice-a-day revue performances.
 By February 1933, the Hollywood was again dark, and the theater returned to hosting films afterward.
 During 1933, Warner Bros. acquired additional land at 235 to 239 West 51st Street from the Shubert brothers.
 Generally, the Hollywood's films were not successful, and the venue stood empty for long periods.